Pachyphytum compactum (pak-ee-FY-tum kom-PAK-tum) is a perennial succulent plant from the family Crassulaceae.

 The rest of the flower ranges from pinkish-orange to dark red, with pale orange sepals with blue-green tips.

 The flowers of Pachyphytum compactum have no distinctive scent.

 Light & Temperature

-Since the Pachyphytum is a succulent, compactum thrives in a dry climate, high heat, and bright sunshine.
+Since the Pachyphytum compactum is a succulent, it thrives in a dry climate, high heat, and bright full sun exposure.

 If placed in full sun, its leaves show off a variety of fairly dark colors.
 However, it tolerates partial shade fairly well.

 Pachyphytum plants enjoy daytime temperatures of 68° – 80° degrees Fahrenheit and nights of 50° – 70° degrees Fahrenheit.

 It does not tolerate cold temperatures and will die in temperatures below 20° degrees Fahrenheit.